-The research institution must be owned and operated exclusively for scientific and education purposes, non-profit and located in the United States.
+The research institution must be a non-profit, owned and operated exclusively for scientific and education purposes, and located in the United States.
 Institutions eligible to participate include Nonprofit colleges or universities and domestic non-profit scientific and research institutions.